American Jews in politics

 As of July 2025, Governor of Colorado Jared Polis, Governor of Pennsylvania Josh Shapiro, Governor of Delaware Matt Meyer, Governor of Illinois JB Pritzker, Governor of Hawaii Josh Green and Governor of North Carolina Josh Stein are Jewish.

 Progressive movement

 Two girls wearing banners with the slogan "ABOLISH CHILD SLAVERY!!" in English and Yiddish.
 Likely taken during the May 1, 1909 labor parade in New York City.

 With the influx of Jews from Central and Eastern Europe many members of the Jewish community were attracted to labor and socialist movements and numerous Jewish newspapers such as Forwerts and Morgen Freiheit had a socialist or communist orientation.
 Left-wing organizations such as the Arbeter Ring and the Jewish People's Fraternal Order played an important part in Jewish community life until World War II.

-Jewish Americans are involved in many important social movements, being in the forefront of promoting such issues as workers' rights, civil rights, women's rights, gay rights, freedom of religion, freedom from religion, peace movements, and various other left-wing and progressive causes.
+Jewish Americans are involved in many important social movements, being in the forefront of promoting such issues as workers' rights, civil rights, women's rights, gay rights, religious pluralism, peace movements, and various other left-wing and progressive causes.